im-github-training/1-introduction-to-github/.github/steps/1-step.md

 * that our ***staging area*** is empty
 * and no changes have been detected in our ***working tree*** (aka "working directory")

-> If any of these terms are unfamiliar to you, please check out [What is a Repository?](https://im-github-training.github.io/#/./docs/basic/git/repositories)

 ## Exercise 2: Understanding commits

-*Please refer to [What is a Commit?]() as you complete this exercise*

 Let's start by creating a few files: